MycroCoin/mycro/backend/README.md

 `python tests/test_mycro_contract.py`

 # App Frontend
-This is code debt for now the front end of our app lives in the backend directory.
+This is code debt due to the way truffle works.
+For now the front end of our app relies on the build and migrations directory in our in the backend directory.

 Useful truffle commands:
 ```bash